Regular Languages in the Sliding Window Model: Property testing in the sliding window model

 \section{Property testing in the sliding window model}

-All settings discussed so far for testing membership of regular languages in the sliding window model do not allow to use sublinear space for an arbitrary regular language.
+In all settings discussed so far, there are some regular languages for which testing membership in the sliding window model requires linear space.
 To be more specific, for any language $L\in\Reg\setminus\langle \LI, \Len \rangle$ it requires linear space to test membership even for randomized sliding window algorithms with two-sided error.
-In order to achieve space-efficient sliding window algorithms for all regular languages, we have to allow for a kind of approximative answers.
+In order to achieve space-efficient sliding window algorithms for all regular languages, we have to allow randomized sliding window algorithms that are allowed to err with unbounded probability on some specific inputs.
 We formalize this in the context of the property testing framework.
-More precisely, we introduce in this section {\em sliding window (property) testers}, which must accept if the active window belongs to a language $L$ and reject if it is has large Hamming distance from $L$.
+More precisely, we introduce in this section {\em sliding window (property) testers}, which must accept if the active window belongs to a language $L$ and reject if it has large Hamming distance from $L$.

+For words that are not in $L$ but that have small Hamming distance from $L$ the algorithm is allowed to give any answer.
 We consider deterministic sliding window property testers and randomized sliding window property testers.

 While at first sight the only connection between property testers and sliding window property testers is that we must accept the input if it satisfies a property $P$ and reject if it is far from satisfying $P$, there is, in fact, a deeper link.
 In particular, the property tester for regular languages due to Alon et al.~\cite{AlonKNS00} combined with an optimal sampling algorithm for sliding windows~\cite{BravermanOZ12} immediately yields $\O(\log n)$-space, two-sided error sliding window property testers with Hamming gap $\gamma(n) = \epsilon n$ for all regular languages.
 We will improve on this observation.